difference between will and living will difference between will and living will

 Understand the key differences between a will and a living will in estate planning.
 Discover how a will handles asset distribution after death, while a living will sets medical care preferences for incapacitation.
 Learn the legal authority, activation criteria, and benefits of each document to make informed decisions for your financial legacy and healthcare needs.

-A will primarily outlines how a person’s assets and property will be distributed after their death.
-In contrast, a living will provides directives for medical care and treatment preferences if someone becomes incapacitated and unable to communicate their decisions.
-By distinguishing between these two, individuals can better prepare for both their financial legacy and their healthcare wishes.
+A will primarily outline how a person’s assets and property will be distributed after death.
+In contrast, a living will provide directives for medical care and treatment preferences if someone becomes incapacitated and unable to communicate their decisions.
+By distinguishing between these two, individuals can better prepare for their financial legacy and healthcare wishes.

 Understanding Wills